You can’t put all your eggs in one basket anymore.

 Consider each channel individually, and think about how they relate to one another:

-- Does your social strategy support your website strategy?
+- Does your social media strategy support your website strategy?

-- Does the email strategy support the social strategy?
+- Does the email strategy support the social media strategy?

 - Does your website strategy support your mobile strategy?